haofoss/slight-fimulator/README.md

 OR

-(in a python program)
+(in a python program; this stuff must be in a folder called slight_fimulator.) import slight_fimulator
-import slight-fimulator-master
 ```

 | TO DO THIS               | PRESS THIS |